ICEYE X1 (ICEYE POC-1)

 A second satellite is designed by ICEYE but assembled and tested by an unnamed partner and a third satellite would employ a platform by that partner, integrated with ICEYE’s SAR instrument.
 This three-faceted approach has been chosen to demonstrate different development and manufacturing processes and testing different platform systems before moving into full-scale production.

 The initial three-satellite prototype constellation will be able to provide global access with a response time of 24 hours and products will have a ground resolution of ten meters.
 Moving into its operational phase, ICEYE plans an initial constellation of at least six satellites in 2019 to achieve a six-hour response time and leverage improved instrument technology to step up the product resolution to three meters.
 At its fully operational stage, the constellation will consist of 18 satellites but, depending on business, the company can see launching a total of 50 satellites.

-The ICEYE satellites have been baselined for a payload mass of 61 Kilograms, comprising a deployable SAR antenna, front- and back-end electronics plus data processing systems.
-The SAR antenna consists of five elements, the central element being rigidly attached to the satellite body and two elements deploying to either side to create a 3.2-meter wide antenna array.
+The ICEYE satellites have been baselined for a spacecraft mass of 70 Kilograms, comprising a deployable SAR antenna, front- and back-end electronics plus data processing systems.
+The SAR antenna consists of five elements, the central element being rigidly attached to the satellite body and two elements deploying to either side to create a 3.25-meter wide antenna array.

 Products from the ICEYE constellation will find application in a range of areas including urban planning, tracking port activity, sea ice monitoring, environmental monitoring and agricultural applications.
 Although limited in resolution due to the physical dimensions of the satellite and antenna, the ICEYE constellation will offer the major advantage of rapid tasking and fast revisit times which is not possible with large satellite missions that consist of two SAR satellites at most.